Ahmad-KA/azure-docs/articles/automation/automation-solution-vm-management.md

 StopByResourceGroup-SendMailO365-EmailRunbookResourceGroup-MS-Mgmt | Specifies the name of the Resource group that contains the Email runbook.  **Do not modify this variable.**|
 StopByResourceGroup-SendMailO365-EmailSubject-MS-Mgmt | Specifies the text for the subject line of the email.|
 StopByResourceGroup-SendMailO365-EmailToAddress-MS-Mgmt | Specifies the recipient(s) of the email.
 Enter separate names by using semi-colon(;).|
-StopByResourceGroup-TargetResourceGroups-MS-Mgmt-VM | Enter VM names to be excluded from management operation; separate names by using semi-colon(;).
+StopByResourceGroup-TargetResourceGroups-MS-Mgmt-VM | Enter VM names to be included in management operation; separate names by using semi-colon(;).
 Values are case-sensitive and wildcard (asterisk) is supported.
 Default value (asterisk) will include all resource groups in the subscription.|
 StopByResourceGroup-TargetSubscriptionID-MS-Mgmt-VM | Specifies the subscription that contains VMs to be managed by this solution.
 This must be the same subscription where the Automation account of this solution resides.|
 <br>